 Professional references are recommendations from acquaintances who can vouch for you.
 Essentially, these should be people who have worked with you and can confirm your skills.
 For a seasoned professional, this can be a former employer, a supervisor, colleague, or client who can review your work ethic and track record.
 For entry-level applicants, a reference may come from a professor or other college personnel.
 Most importantly, it is vital to pick someone who has worked with you and can vouch for your skills and capabilities.

-4 Steps on How to Create a List of Professional References
+How to Format a List of Professional References

 1. Brainstorm potential references